siyeonkrase/siyeonkrase/README.md

   </a>
 </p>

 👋 Hi there!
-I’m a frontend developer working across web and interactive interfaces. 🚀
-I mainly build with React and TypeScript, and occasionally explore other stacks when it fits the problem.
+I’m a frontend developer working across web and interactive interfaces. 🚀 I mainly build with React and TypeScript, and focus on interaction, state, and UI clarity.

 I’m interested in UI logic, interaction, and creating clean, intuitive user experiences. ✨
 I enjoy building things that are simple, thoughtful, and pleasant to use.